marleeeeeey/game_mvp_002/README.md

 ## TODO

 - Write a devlog.
-- Sound effects.
+- Sound effects for dead.
-- Music.
-- Enemy movent should be more random.
+- Randomness for the enemy movement.
-- Menu.
+- Pause Menu.
-- Public to itch.io.
 - Public video to YouTube.

 ## Assets